adamsrog/bartender/README.md

 # Bartender

-Prototype for an idea that helps someone make a drink from the supplies they've got available.
+Prototype for an idea that helps someone make a drink from the ingredients they've got available.

 ## Prerequisites